-- ID3.1.6 Time-share units built within the Activity Center shall be considered as a hotel/motel use and permitted only in the Activity Center Mixed Use designated areas.
-This policy shall not apply to Planned Developments that were approved for resort residential uses prior to January 1, 1987. - ID3.1.7 Conversion of approved multi-family development within the Activity Center Mixed Use area to time-share units, or other hotel/motel type units, shall require a rezoning and/or amendment to the Planned Development Land Use Plan. - ID3.1.8 Other mechanisms to ensure the construction of affordable housing within the Activity Center shall be continuously pursued by Orange County. - GOAL 4 It is Orange County's goal to ensure a balance between infrastructure programming and land use. - OBJ 4.1 Development regulations and financing mechanisms for the provision of infrastructure necessary to support the intended intensity of development within the Activity Center, shall be established prior to the issuance of building permits for development within the activity center.
+- ID3.1.6 Time-share units built within the International Drive Activity Center shall be considered as a hotel/motel use and permitted only in the Activity Center Mixed Use (ACMU) designated areas.
+This policy shall not apply to Planned Developments that were approved for resort residential uses prior to January 1, 1987. - ID3.1.7 RESERVED. - ID3.1.8 Other mechanisms to ensure the construction of affordable housing within the Activity Center shall be continuously pursued by Orange County.

+- GOAL 4 Infrastructure programming and land use will be balanced within the International Drive Activity Center. - OBJ 4.1 Development regulations and financing mechanisms for the provision of infrastructure necessary to support the intended intensity of development within the International Drive Activity Center, shall be established prior to the issuance of building permits for development within the activity center.

 (Amended 6/16, Ord.
 2016-15)

-- ID4.1.1 Approval of development within the Activity Center shall be conditioned upon the availability of adequate services and facilities as measured by the adopted level of service standards of the comprehensive plan. - ID4.1.2 A funding strategy, including but not limited to MSBU, ad valorem taxes, transportation/transit utility district, and impact fees, shall be adopted to ensure provision and maintenance of the adopted level of service standards.
-Conditions of approval for development within the Activity Center shall be used to implement the funding strategy. - ID4.1.3 The Capital Improvements Element and Capital Improvement Plan shall include infrastructure improvements for the Activity Center based on the approved infrastructure financing plan. - ID4.1.4 The road right-of-way and centerline shall be planned and acquired as far in advance as possible to minimize road and construction costs.
+- ID4.1.1 Approval of development within the International Drive Activity Center shall be conditioned upon the availability of adequate services and facilities as measured by the adopted level of service/quality standards of the comprehensive plan. - ID4.1.2 A funding strategy, including but not limited to Municipal Service Benefit Unit (MSBU), ad valorem taxes, transportation/transit utility district, and impact fees, shall be adopted to ensure provision and maintenance of the adopted level of service/quality standards.
+Conditions of approval for development within the International Drive Activity Center shall be used to implement the funding strategy. - ID4.1.3 The Capital Improvements Element and Capital Improvement Plan shall include infrastructure improvements for the International Drive Activity Center based on the approved infrastructure financing plan. - ID4.1.4 The road right-of-way and centerline shall be planned and acquired as far in advance as possible to minimize road and construction costs.
 Full projected right-of-way costs and the incremental cost (if any) for underground electric distribution and landscaping of public rights-of-way shall be included in any road construction financing proposal.
-The County shall establish an MSBU or other financing mechanism for the design and acquisition of road rights-of-way. - GOAL 5 It is Orange County's goal to ensure land use compatibility and environmental protection within and adjacent to the Activity Center.
+The County shall establish a Municipal Service Benefit Unit (MSBU) or other financing mechanism for the design and acquisition of road rights-of-way.

+- GOAL 5 New land uses will be compatible with environmental protection within and adjacent to the International Drive Activity Center.
 (Amended 6/16, Ord.
-2016-15)

-OBJ 5.1 In order to minimize adverse development impacts, the County will pursue adoption of land development regulations to ensure land use compatibility and environmental protection within and adjacent to the Activity Center.
+2016-15) - OBJ 5.1 In order to minimize adverse development impacts, the County will pursue adoption of land development regulations to ensure land use compatibility and environmental protection within and adjacent to the International Drive Activity Center.
 (Added 12/00, Ord.
 00-25; Amended 06/17, Ord.
 2017-12)

-- ID5.1.1 International Drive Activity Center Development Guidelines of buffer techniques and varied development densities and intensities shall be adopted by December 2001, which shall ensure land use compatibility, environmental protection, and provide transitional land use activities within and adjacent to the activity center consistent with the objective.
-(Added 12/00, Ord.
-00-25) - ID5.1.2 Varied densities and intensities of development shall be used to transition land use within and adjacent to the Activity Center. - ID5.1.3 The International Drive Activity Center Development Guidelines shall include effective land use buffering regulations to provide for the protection of the Lake Willis single family homes. - ID5.1.4 Where applicable, development shall comply with regulations established to protect the habitats of wildlife species listed by both the U.S. Fish and Wildlife Service and Florida Fish and Wildlife Conservation Commission.
-(Added 12/00, Ord.
-00-25) - ID5.1.5 Stormwater management systems, which are designed as permanent wet detention ponds, greater than one acre, and not maintained by Orange County, shall be designed, operated and maintained so as to resemble a natural pond to the greatest extent practicable. - ID5.1.6 In order to preserve rare natural resources, native vegetation shall be incorporated into the overall landscape design and vegetative buffers to the extent practical.
-Special consideration for protection shall be given to Sand Pine, Longleaf Pine/Turkey Oak and Oak Scrub communities. - ID5.1.7 Where potential habitats of plants and animals listed as, threatened, endangered, or species of special concern are reasonably expected to exist, studies shall be undertaken prior to the approval of a Land Use Plan to determine if such habitats do exist.
-If such species are found, a mitigation/management/protection plan shall be required and approved by the appropriate County, state and federal regulatory agencies prior to the approval of the Development Plan. - ID5.1.8 A transfer of development rights, at a ratio of 1:1.25, shall be given for dedication of development rights for upland property containing plant and/or animal habitats listed as rare, threatened, endangered or species of special concern.
-Such transfer shall occur internal to the project site and shall only be given where the proposed protection property is part of a viable system as determined by Orange County.
+- ID5.1.1 Buffer techniques and varied development densities and intensities shall be employed to ensure land use compatibility and provide transitional land use activities within and adjacent to the International Drive Activity Center consistent with the objective.
+(Amended 12/00, Ord.
+00-25)

+- ID5.1.2 RESERVED.

+- ID5.1.3 The International Drive Activity Center Development Guidelines shall include effective land use buffering regulations to provide for the protection of the Lake Willis single family homes.

+- ID5.1.4 RESERVED.

+- ID5.1.5 Stormwater management systems, which are designed as permanent wet detention ponds, greater than one acre, and not maintained by Orange County, shall be designed, operated, and maintained so as to resemble a natural pond to the greatest extent practicable.

+- ID5.1.6 RESERVED.

+- ID5.1.7 RESERVED.

+- ID5.1.8 RESERVED.